 If your organizations’ current email security solution doesn’t provide a high level of anti-spam filter protection, contact Spambrella for a free 30-day spam audit.
 Spambrella will help you understand the volume of spam that your existing anti-spam solution is failing to detect and provide you with valuable information to help build the business case for moving to our service.

 Running a 30 day trial with Spambrella will enable you to collect vital report information to see the effectiveness of the service.

-The chart below shows an example of actual anti-spam effectiveness for Spambrella Spam Detection technology.
-At the end of your anti-spam filter audit you will be presented with a fully branded report to present to your peers and co-workers.
+At the end of your anti-spam filter audit, you will be presented with a fully branded report to present to your peers and co-workers.
 This audit is completely free to anyone looking to stress test their current email security posture against the latest email threat landscape.
 We assure you, the test will be worth your while.

-This chart shows the daily effectiveness of Spambrella Anti-Spam Filter Detection technology, measured against Proofpoint’s global network of spam “honeypots,” which collect millions of unique spam messages per day.
+A full-service trial shows the daily effectiveness of Spambrella Anti-Spam Filter Detection technology, measured against Proofpoint’s global network of spam “honeypots,” which collect millions of unique spam messages per day.
 For each day, the value shown represents the percentage of messages in Spambrella’s honeypots that are correctly identified as spam.
-So, a data point at 99.8 indicates that, on that day, Proofpoint MLX technology correctly identified 99.8% of spam messages, almost spam-free!

 Features of Inbound Spam Filtering with Spambrella

 Backed by a comprehensive Service Level Agreement covering over a 99% spam capture rate.

 Multi-layered protection providing effective defense from spam with threats managed outside your network.